Furnace Filters Can Be Dangerous

-Annie Getsinger, also a Herald & Review reporter, recently wrote about the panic that Ingram’s death has caused within the Macon County area.
+Annie Getsinger, also a Herald & Review reporter, wrote about the panic that Ingram’s death caused within the Macon County area.
 According to her article, "local stores and retailers... are finding it difficult to keep some basic models of carbon monoxide detectors in stock."

 - Check to ensure that your carbon monoxide detector is functioning properly each month.
 Pay careful attention to manufacturer details, and make note of any type of malfunction.